 - 1. Perform an appropriate observed, family and patient-centered history on a patient. - 2.
 Perform an appropriate observed and focused physical examination. - 3.
 Perform a thorough assessment of the upper and lower airway including, but not limited to, Mallampati Classification and Cormack-Lehane Laryngeal Grade. - 4.
 Interpret results of appropriate and evidence-informed diagnostic tests in the evaluation of patients such as: CBC, Electrolytes, Blood Gas, ECG, Chest X-Ray. - 5.
 Present a focused problem list and assign an appropriate ASA physical status based on the patient assessment - 6.
 Determine which medications to continue or to hold preoperatively (e.g. antihypertensives, antiarrhythmics; anticoagulants, oral antihyperglycemics). - 7.
 List the recommended preoperative fasting guidelines and risk factors for perioperative aspiration. - 8.
 Counsel a patient regarding smoking cessation and its benefits within the perioperative context. - 9.
 Develop an anesthetic plan from suitable options for a given patient (e.g. General anesthetic, neuraxial anesthetic, regional anesthetic, MAC). - 10.
 Describe the anatomic and physiologic changes of pregnancy and its impact on anesthetic management. - 11.
 Outline the anesthetic considerations in the pediatric patient and describe their impact on anesthetic management. - 12.
 Illustrate the main therapeutic properties and side effects of the following drug classes.
-Examples in parentheses. - i.
-Benzodiazepines (lorazepam, diazepam, midazolam) - ii.
-Opioids (Fentanyl, sufentanyl, morphine, hydromorphone) - iii.
-Intravenous anesthetic agents (Propofol, Ketamine) - iv.
-Inhalational anesthetic agents (Sevoflurane, desflurane) - v.
-Muscle relaxants (Succinylcholine, rocuronium)
+Examples in parentheses. - a.
+Benzodiazepines (lorazepam, diazepam, midazolam) - b.
+Opioids (fentanyl, sufentanyl, morphine, hydromorphone) - c.
+Intravenous anesthetic agents (propofol, ketamine, dexmedetomidine) - d.
+Inhalational anesthetic agents (sevoflurane, desflurane) - e.
+Muscle relaxants (succinylcholine, rocuronium) - f.
+Local anesthetic agents (lidocaine, bupivacaine, ropivicaine)

-- vi.
-Local anesthetic agents (Lidocaine, bupivacaine, ropivicaine) - vii.
-NSAIDS (Ibuprofen, celecoxib) - viii.
-Vasoactive agents (Phenylephrine, ephedrine) - ix.
-Antiemetic agents (Dexamethasone, ondansetron, metoclopramide) - 13.
+- g.
+NSAIDS (Ibuprofen, celecoxib) - h.
+Vasoactive agents (phenylephrine, ephedrine) - i.
+Antiemetic agents (dexamethasone, ondansetron, metoclopramide) - j.
+Neuromuscular reversal agents (neostigmine, suggamadex) - 13.
 Explain equianalgesic dosing of opioids and apply an appropriate dosing strategy of opioids in the perioperative period. - 14.
 Demonstrate and interpret twitch monitoring in a patient with neuromuscular blockade. - 15.
 Summarize the differences between amide and ester local anesthetics and list the maximum recommended dosages of common local anesthetics (Lidocaine and Bupivicaine). - 16.
 Describe the signs and symptoms of local anesthetic toxicity and outline the initial management. - 17.
 Demonstrate an appropriate preoperative fluid status assessment based on combined history, physical examination, and laboratory investigations. - 18.
 Describe the physiologic and pathophysiologic routes of fluid loss in the perioperative setting. - 19.
 Successfully insert a peripheral intravenous catheter. - 20.
 List the major components of the commonly-used crystalloid fluid solutions. - 21.
 Select an appropriate fluid and electrolyte replacement strategy based on anticipated and realized patient fluid and electrolyte deficits, ongoing losses, and maintenance requirements. - 22.
 Define the indications and complications of the various blood products (PRBC's, FFP, Platelets). - 23.
 Discuss the considerations when deciding to transfuse a blood product. - 24.
 Explain multimodal analgesia. - 25.
 Describe the advantages and limitations of commonly used pain modalities: Patient-controlled analgesia (PCA), epidural analgesia, peripheral nerve block. - 26.
 Evaluate a patient's pain status using recognized assessment tools. - 27.
 Observe the insertion of an epidural. - 28.
 Participate in the placement of a spinal block. - 29.
 Discuss tailored analgesia strategies in the chronic pain patient presenting for surgery. - 30.
 Utilize the predictors of difficulty in execution of each of the following: Bag-mask ventilation, LMA placement, direct laryngoscopy and intubation. - 31.
 Successfully bag-mask ventilate an unconscious patient. - 32.
 Recognize the signs of upper airway obstruction and demonstrate the appropriate corrective maneuvers: Placement of oral and nasal airways, head repositioning, jaw thrust and chin lift maneuvers. - 33.
 Successfully insert and confirm correct placement of an LMA under direct supervision.